mcoyne1948/rpi_led_controller/README.md

 Installation is an involved process since there is separate software that must be install on both the client and server.
 On the client it requires not just installing and enabling the rpi_led_ctrl plugin using Naomi commands but also the gRPC module must be installed.
 On the server the server-side controller software, the gRPC module, the rpi_led_ctrl gRPC classes  and Python wiringpi module must all be installed.
 ### Install Client
 Copy the directory *led_controller* and its contents into the Naomi/plugins/speechhandler directory
-The rpi_led_ctrl plugin is installed in Naomi as follows:
+The led_controller plugin is installed in Naomi as follows:
 ```shell
 cd your_Naomi_directory
 ./Naomi --install "led_contoller"